danb35/freenas-iocage-caddy/README.md

 For a more extensively-annotated Caddyfile, see `Caddyfile.example` at `/usr/local/www/Caddyfile.example` in your jail.

-### Prerequisites (Let's Encrypt)
+### Prerequisites (TLS Certificate)
-Caddy works best when your installation is able to obtain a certificate from Let's Encrypt.
+Caddy works best when your installation is able to obtain a TLS certificate.
+With the current release, Caddy will obtain certs from both Let's Encrypt and ZeroSSL if possible, giving you redundancy in the event of an outage of one certificate authority or the other.
 When you use it this way, Caddy is able to handle all of the TLS-related configuration for you, obtain and renew certificates automatically, etc. In order for this to happen, you must meet the two requirements below:

 First, you must own or control a real Internet domain name.
-This script obtains a TLS encryption certificate from Let's Encrypt, who will only issue for public domain names.
+This script obtains a TLS encryption certificate from Let's Encrypt and/or ZeroSSL, who will only issue for public domain names.
 Thus, domains like cloud.local, mycloud.lan, or nextcloud.home won't work.
 Domains can be very inexpensive, and in some cases, they can be free.
 Freenom, for example, provides domains for free if you jump through the right hoops.
 EasyDNS is a fine domain registrar for paid domains, costing roughly US$15 per year (which varies slightly with the top-level domain).

-Second, one of these two conditions must be met in order for Let's Encrypt to validate your control over the domain name:
+Second, one of these two conditions must be met in order for the certificate authority to validate your control over the domain name:

 * You must be able and willing to open ports 80 and 443 from the entire Internet to the jail, and leave them open.
 * DNS hosting for the domain name needs to be with a provider that Caddy supports.